verybadcat/CSharpMath/README.md

 ![icon](Icon.png)

 CSharpMath is a C# port of the wonderful [iosMath LaTeX engine](https://github.com/kostub/iosMath).
+_The icon's text and numbers are generated with this library itself._

 Current release|Current pre-release|Commits since last version|Number of contributors
 -|-|-|-